-As of November 25, 2020, the United States Embassy in Burkina Faso is resuming certain routine immigrant and nonimmigrant visa services, to include: F-1 and M-1 visas for returning students and J1 visa classes not subject to Presidential Proclamation 10052, K1 fiancé, certain immigrant visa classes and I-131A Lawful Permanent Resident Boarding Foils for lost/stolen/mutilated cards.
+As of March 15, 2021, the United States Embassy in Burkina Faso is resuming certain routine immigrant and nonimmigrant visa services, to include: K1 fiancé, certain immigrant visa classes and I-131A Lawful Permanent Resident Boarding Foils for lost/stolen/mutilated cards.
 Interviews for all other visa categories, including B1/B2, remain suspended.
 The U.S. Embassy in Burkina Faso will continue to provide emergency and mission-critical visa services for urgent humanitarian, medical, and official travel.

 While the Embassy aims to schedule visa interviews as quickly as practicable, capacity is limited, and applicants should expect significant wait times for visa interview appointments.
 The MRV fee may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 The U.S. Embassy will extend the validity of your MRV payment until September 30, 2022.
 If you have an urgent matter and need to travel immediately, please email firstname.lastname@example.org to request an emergency appointment.